beryldb/beryldb/README.md

 * Check BerylDB's [full list of commands](https://docs.beryl.dev/commands/).
 * We are on [Twitter](https://twitter.com/beryldb).
+* Learn more about our [Drivers](https://docs.beryl.dev/drivers/).

 A robust attention to performance and code cleanliness is an ongoing priority when developing BerylDB.
 Our server aims at being crash-free while utilizing minimum resources.

 ![Data](https://static.beryl.dev/model.png)

+This README is a brief introduction to BerylDB.
+For extended information, you can visit our documentation site at [docs.beryl.dev](https://docs.beryl.dev/).

 ## Why use it?